tldr-pages/tldr-node-client/README.md

  Then most probably your npm's default installation directory has improper permissions.
 You can resolve it by clicking [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions)

-- If you are trying to install as a root user (`sudo npm install -g tldr`) and get something like -
+- If you are trying to install as a root user (`sudo npm install -g tldr`) and get something like:

 ```
 as root ->